KShilina/pair-programming-word-search/README.md

-# Pair Programming: Word Search
+# Pair Programming with Oscar Mankiewicz @ [https://github.com/OscarMankiewicz]: Word Search

 This challenge comes with some initial (buggy!) code.
 We suggest approaching this problem with a TDD mindset, meaning "write tests, make the tests pass, repeat!".